joshed-io/headless_hamlc/README.md

 ### headless_hamlc

-`headless_hamlc` is a simple Rails 3.2.3 template application to help you get [jasmine-headless-webkit](https://github.com/johnbintz/jasmine-headless-webkit) working with [haml_coffee_assets](https://github.com/netzpirat/haml_coffee_assets).
+headless_hamlc is a simple Rails 3.2.3 template application that shows [jasmine-headless-webkit](https://github.com/johnbintz/jasmine-headless-webkit) working with [haml_coffee_assets](https://github.com/netzpirat/haml_coffee_assets).

 I've been happily using these gems together for a while now.
 I'm publishing all the tricks you need to get it working right here.

 ### Diving in

-I don't have a lot of documentation for this - other than the code and commit messages.

-So clone it and take a look!

     git clone git://github.com/dzello/headless_hamlc.git